-Over two thirds of people in the UK die without having made a valid Will.
-By making a Will you can plan who your Estate is left to and help to safeguard the interests of your family, friends and dependants.
+Over two-thirds of people in the UK die without having made a valid will.
+By making a will you can plan who your Estate is left to and help to safeguard the interests of your family, friends and dependants.

-Why make a Will?
+Why make a will?

-If you die without making a valid Will your Estate will pass in accordance with the rules of intestacy, which could potentially see your Estate fall out of the hands of the people you want to support the most.
+If you die without making a valid will your Estate will pass in accordance with the rules of intestacy, which could potentially see your estate fall out of the hands of the people you want to support the most.

-Many people live together without getting married but without a marriage certificate, a formal written cohabitation agreement or a valid Will, the surviving partner will often get nothing as the Estate would pass to blood relatives.
+Many people live together without getting married but without a marriage certificate, a formal written cohabitation agreement or a valid will, the surviving partner will often get nothing as the estate would pass to blood relatives.

-If you have infant children it’s important to appoint Guardians to look after them in the event of your death to ensure they are cared for by a person of your choosing.
+If you have infant children it’s important to appoint guardians to look after them in the event of your death to ensure they are cared for by a person of your choosing.

 Planning for the future is difficult but the peace of mind it brings is priceless.
-That is why we offer a Will writing service.
+That is why we offer a will writing service.

 Why choose Mark Reynolds Solicitors?

-Although you can in fact write your own Will, we strongly advise against this as many homemade Wills are not prepared and executed correctly, meaning the Will is invalid, which can lead to confusion and possibly lengthy legal wrangling.
+Although you can, in fact, write your own will, we strongly advise against this as many homemade wills are not prepared and executed correctly, meaning the will is invalid, which can lead to confusion and possibly lengthy legal wrangling.

+Our specialist solicitors can draft your will following your requests and instructions, whilst ensuring that you meet the necessary legal requirements.
 The process can be very straightforward and simple and at Mark Reynolds Solicitors we provide a clear and concise menu of fees so there are no hidden charges or extras.

 Our specialist solicitors provide impartial advice by telephone, letter or in person for the benefit of you and your family.
-For further advice on Will writing or to make an enquiry simply complete the contact form or call us on 01942 260 228.
+For further advice on will writing or to make an enquiry simply complete the contact form or call us on 01942 260 228.